A topic from the subject of Analytical Chemistry in Chemistry.

 The main concepts involved in qualitative analysis techniques include:

-• Chemical reactions: Qualitative analysis techniques rely on chemical reactions to produce observable changes.
+• Chemical reactions: Qualitative analysis techniques rely on characteristic chemical reactions to produce observable changes.
+The reactions are carefully chosen to be specific to the target analyte.

-• Observable changes: The observable changes produced by chemical reactions can include color changes, precipitate formation, or gas evolution.
+• Observable changes: The observable changes produced by chemical reactions can include color changes, precipitate formation, gas evolution, changes in odor, or changes in pH.

-• Interpretation of results: The interpretation of the observable changes allows for the identification of the specific chemical species present.
+• Interpretation of results: The interpretation of the observable changes, often in conjunction with a systematic approach (like a flow chart), allows for the identification of the specific chemical species present.
+This interpretation relies on a thorough understanding of the chemical properties of the species involved.

 Qualitative Analysis Techniques: Flame Test Experiment